 When ready to finalize migration:

-- Select migration batch
+- Select the migration batch

 - Click Complete migration batch